 - Click the Format Painter icon from the Home tab

-- You will notice your mouse cursor will now have a paint brush icon next to it and the Format Painter button has turned orange on the ribbon.
-The button turning orange identifies that the function is active.
+- You will notice your mouse cursor will now have a paintbrush icon next to it and the Format Painter button has turned a different colour on the ribbon (colour depends on which colour scheme you are using).
+The button changing colour identifies that the function is active.

 - Be careful where you click next on your document, this is not the best time to get “trigger happy” with the mouse!
 Wherever you click next will determine where the formatting you’ve just copied will be applied to

-- Highlight the third heading (Accommodation) and release the mouse button
+- Highlight the third heading (Breaks) and release the mouse button

-- Repeat this process and copy the formatting from heading 2 (Travel) to heading 4 (Things to see)
+- Repeat this process and copy the formatting from heading 2 (Tables) to heading 4 (Quick Parts)

 - Now let’s take this feature to the next level…